Making a Health Argument for Guaranteed Income

 The attempt to produce fuller employment by getting people to consume more products such as fast foods, tobacco, alcohol, soft drinks, donuts, caffeinated drinks, sugared foods, processed foods etc. has caused widespread ill health.
 Not only does the repeated consumption of certain products make people sick, it also makes all forms of life progressively sicker by polluting the air, water and soil that gives us all life.

 The best example of the trading of health for jobs is the is the cola industry.

-Convincing people, especially children, to habitually consume soft drinks is part of a 'death-cycle' economy that rewards unhealthy and destructive economic activities and destroys the very things that we rely on for life: the air, the water, the land.
+Convincing people, especially children, to habitually consume soft drinks is part of a 'death-cycle' economy that rewards unhealthy and destructive economic activities while it destroys the very things that we rely on for life: the air, the water, the land.

 In contrast, in a life-cycle economy millions of people would not lose their incomes (jobs) if masses of people decide that drinking water is 'the real thing' and not soft drinks.

-Millions of people only have jobs because people continue to consume cigarettes, coffee, junk food, soda pop and the propaganda put out by mainstream media.
+Summary: Millions of people only have jobs because people continue to consume cigarettes, coffee, junk food, soda pop and the propaganda put out by mainstream media.
 Millions of others have jobs only because people are getting sick from from consumption-related causes.
-An economic system that is dependent on increasing consumption depends on having the 'freedom' to destroy people's health, children's health, and the health of the planet.
-Read more: Vested Interests as a barrier to change.
+An economic system that is dependent on increasing consumption is dependent on having the 'freedom' to destroy people's health, children's health, and the health of the planet.

 Back to Consumption